Code-Institute-Submissions/workout-world/README.md

 ### Bugs
 * It's a gap on the screen to the right on mobile verision for everything but the navbarthat disepears after pressing something on Moto G4, Glaxy S5 pixel 2, pixel 2 XL Iphon 5/SE, iphone 6/7/8, iPhone X, Galaxy Fold, Surface duo in Chrome DevTools.
   After googling this problem i started to check that i didn't have any element that was exceeding more than 100% of the screen width.
-I could'n fint any so I inserted overflow-x: hidden for html and body in my css file that i found in [this](https://stackoverflow.com/questions/46012482/unwanted-white-space-on-right-side-in-mobile-view/46012924) thread on stack overflow that fixed the problem.
+I could'n fint any so I inserted overflow-x: hidden for html and body in my css file that i found in [this](https://stackoverflow.com/questions/46012482/unwanted-white-space-on-right-side-in-mobile-view/46012924) thread on Stack Overflow that fixed the problem.
 * Images don't work when deploying the website on github.
 Fixed this by changing the image filepaths from absolute to relative instead.
 ## Deployment

 ## Credits

+### Code
+Most of the code in this project was written by me, however some of the code I got from other that are presented below.
-The navbar is taken from bootstrap and costomized to fit my project.
+* The navbar is taken from bootstrap and costomized to fit my project.
-Bootstrap is used to make the content responsive.
+* Bootstrap is used to make the content responsive and to style some elements.
+* In my css file I used a piece of code found in [this](https://stackoverflow.com/questions/46012482/unwanted-white-space-on-right-side-in-mobile-view/46012924) thred on Stack Overflow to fix a layout problem on smaller screensizes, this is described in more detail in the bugs section.

 ### Media
 * Hero image on home page by [Li Sun](https://www.pexels.com/@823sl) from [pexels](https://www.pexels.com/)